Reviloest/dentist-test/README.md

 * Implementing - 10 hours

+* Total time - 12h 10 min

+## Where I got stuck

+* I didn't know how I could send variables (objects, lists etc) along with Thymeleaf form.
+Quick Google search showed me that I had to declare Model model in controller and then I could use that to define variables.
+Took 10 mins.

+* I don't understand why I couldn't retrieve date (object Date) from html date picker.
+Turns out it's actually string.
+This took me about 1h 30 min to fix.
+Tried googling but no help.
+Then it just clicked - it can't be a hard solution, gonna try a different data type - string and suddenly I got it working.

 ## What was hard

 Since most things were easy, I will just write what was hard instead